ibm-cloud-docs/instructlab/getting-started.md

 {: #taxonomy}

 1. Fork the IBM Cloud taxonomy or create your own.
     - If you don't already have a taxonomy, you can fork the [IBM Cloud taxonomy repo](https://github.com/IBM-Cloud/redhat-ai-instructlab-taxonomy){: external} and clone it to your local machine.
-This is an empty taxonomy with the correct file structure already created for you.
+This taxonomy has the correct file structure already created for you.
 You can add knowledge and skills in the corresponding directories.

     - To create your own taxonomy instead, see [Preparing taxonomies](/docs/instructlab?topic=instructlab-taxonomy-prep&interface=ui) for more information.